 If a dental negligence claim on behalf of a child is won, a court will verify that the settlement award is fair.
 Then they will place the funds into a trust fund and manage this until the child turns 18.
 During that time, a responsible adult can request funds from the court if they directly benefit the child.

-Could my claim go to court?
+Could my claim for dental negligence payouts in the UK go to court?

 Generally, it is very rare for dental negligence claims to result in a court hearing.
 That’s partly because dental negligence solicitors vet cases before accepting them.